top of page

 18.1 AMENDMENT OF THESE BYLAWS: These bylaws of the Democratic Central Committee of Douglas County may be amended or changed by the affirmative vote of two-thirds (2/3) of the Members present and voting at any regular meeting, or a specially called meeting, other than the Organization meeting with appropriate prior notice to Members (Precinct Committee Persons)

-18.2 NOTICE REQUIREMENTS: “Notice” under these Bylaws, unless provided otherwise, may be
+18.2 NOTICE REQUIREMENTS: “Notice” under these Bylaws, unless provided otherwise, may be made in any of the following ways:

-effective immediately for those PCPs in attendance.
+18.2.1 Vocal notice, at the immediately prior Central Committee meeting or by telephone, is effective immediately for those PCPs in attendance.
 PCPs not in attendance will receive written notice as described in 18.2.2

 18.2.2 Written notice, at least ten (10) calendar days prior to the meeting by: